run-llama/llama_index/llama-index-integrations/readers/llama-index-readers-arango-db/README.md

-# LlamaIndex Readers Integration: Arango Db
+# LlamaIndex Readers Integration: ArangoDB

 ```bash
 pip install llama-index-readers-arango-db
 ```

-This loader loads documents from ArangoDB.
+This loader loads documents from [ArangoDB](√https://github.com/arangodb/arangodb?tab=readme-ov-file#arangodb).
 The user specifies a ArangoDB instance to initialize the reader.
 They then specify the collection name and query params to fetch the relevant docs.